Where To Eat In Istanbul – A Guide For All Budgets

 Hüseyinağa, Nevizade Sk.
 6/A, 34435 Beyoğlu

 You can’t visit Istanbul and not have the whole fish and raki experience.
 Nevizade is a backstreet off Istiklal Street famous for balik (fish) and raki restaurants.
 It’s narrow, loud, and always busy, but it’s an authentic experience.
-Nevizade Kadir’in Yeri is one of the best and has a huge menu of different types of fish.
-You don’t have to have raki, but if you do, be sure to pick a few meze to go with it.
+Nevizade Kadir’in Yeri is one of the best and has a huge menu of different types of fish – we loved the sea bass.
+You don’t have to drink raki, but if you do, be sure to pick a few meze to go with it.

-Some traditional musicians move around the street and will stand and serenade you for a tip.
+Some traditional musicians move around the street, standing and serenading you for a tip.

 Bozkurt Mahallesi, Bay Sungur Sk.
 No:2, 34375 Şişli

 Adana Ocakbasi may not look like much.
-It’s tiny and looks like it wouldn’t be amazing, but that’s where you learn a very crucial lesson – never judge a book by its cover!
-Trust us when we say it is one of the best places to eat in Istanbul, you only have to mention this restaurant to any local, and they’ll tell you how fantastic it is.
+It’s tiny and looks like it wouldn’t be amazing, but you learn a crucial lesson: never judge a book by its cover!
+Trust us when we say it is one of the best places to eat in Istanbul.
+You only have to mention this restaurant to any local; they’ll tell you how fantastic it is.
 It’s the single best place to try Adana kebab, a meat kebab served with tomatoes, peppers, and onions, with pitta bread.
 You can also try raki here if you want to spend a little time watching the chef prepare your meal.

 Hoca Paşa Mahallesi, Ankara Caddesi & Hoca Paşa Sokak No:11, Fatih

-Hocapasa Pidecisi served pide (flatbread) with a range of different toppings, made to order.
+Hocapasa Pidecisi served pide (flatbread) with various toppings, made to order.
 Kiyma is a personal favorite, which is minced beef and onion, but you can also try pastirma, cheese, potato, and the list goes on.

 What To Eat In Turkey - Turkish Food - Lahmacun